MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 .. note-warning::

-    You need to also take in consideration the color-picker precision issues.
+    You need to also take into consideration the color-picker precision issues.
-    Applying an invert color-transformations can lead in some case to imprecision but it seems the color-picker already has some precison issues by itself.
+    Applying an invert color-transformations can lead in some cases to imprecisions but it seems the color-picker already has some precision issues by itself.

-This mean the colorpicker is unfortunately again, broken.
-But there is a solution to compensate this issue.
+This means the colorpicker is unfortunately again, broken.
+But there is a solution to compensate for this issue.

 .. block-primary:: In the case you want to reverse the color-picker
     color-transformation :